China revises down 2014 GDP growth to 7.3 percent from 7.4 percent

 BEIJING China has revised its annual economic growth rate in 2014 to 7.3 percent from the previously released figure of 7.4 percent, the National Bureau of Statistics said on Monday.

-Gross domestic product stood at 63.6 trillion yuan (6.6 trillion pounds) last year, down by 32.4 billion yuan from the initial estimate, the bureau said in a statement on its website.
+Gross domestic product stood at 63.6 trillion yuan ($10.00 trillion) last year, down by 32.4 billion yuan from the initial estimate, the bureau said in a statement on its website.

 The bureau has revised down 2014 growth of the services sector by 0.3 percentage points to 7.8 percent, which helped drag down estimated GDP growth rate, it said.